theQRL/documentation/docs/Use/Wallet/Ledger/ledger-wallet.md

 This secures a users funds from any physical attacks by allowing the smaller balance to be given up while never allowing the attacker access to the second address space and remaining funds.

-:::info See the Multi-tree Documentation
+:::info See the Plausible Deniability Documentation
 <span >
   <section class="row list_node_modules-@docusaurus-theme-classic-lib-theme-DocCategoryGeneratedIndexPage-styles-module">
         <article class="col col--12 margin-bottom--md">